-Pastry chef and pioneer of "haute couture” patisseries in Indonesia
+Pastry Chef and pioneer of "haute couture” patisseries in Indonesia

 Tell us your story – how did you get here?